 So you have string algae in your pond?
+You may be concerned because the pond might not look as nice as it had in winter.
 That is not necessarily a bad thing.
 Ponds are a delicate ecosystem which rely on a number of factors to remain balanced.
 If any one of these factors tips too much to one side the entire ecosystem will become unstable and many symptoms will become obvious.

 Here in So-Cal we get plenty of sunshine and warm weather.
 These are perfect growing conditions for both “string algae” and “pea soup” algae.
 Both types of algae can be an indication that there is an imbalance in the pond.
 Let’s focus on string algae since it is the most common type of algae we experience and the number one reason we receive a phone call from a concerned client.

 There are two common types of algae in your pond

 - Phytoplanktonic (free-floating) algae is known as “pea soup” or more visually when the pond water is completely green.
 This type of algae is not the most common in So-Cal but we do see it often enough.
 This type of algae is common in new ponds when the nitrogen cycle is unstable or during the sunny days of summer.
 This is due to the filter being unable to process the ammonia in the pond due to a lack of a healthy colony of beneficial bacteria.